SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 durations (e.g., varying wireless and mobile air interface conditions).

 Traffic shaping:
-: Refers in this document to QoS management at the wireless/access router to delay or discard packets of lower priority to achieve bounded latency and high throughput.
+: Refers in this document to QoS management at an access router to delay or discard packets of lower priority to achieve bounded latency and high throughput.